 School holiday (vacances scolaires) dates vary across the regions.
-The official school holiday calendar can be checked on the Ministry of Education’s website – simply cross-check the region with the dates or do a search on the town you’ll be visiting.
+The official school holiday calendar can be checked on the Ministry of Education’s website – each 'zone' is broken down based on the nearest 'large' town or city.

 Arriving unawares into a small village or even a larger town on a public holiday can result in a very hungry cyclist.
 Shops, boulangeries, restaurants, schools and all commerce (banks, post offices etc) usually close on official public holidays.

 Some supermarkets may (if you’re lucky) be open, but often operating Sunday hours.
 Larger shops and supermarkets will usually have a sign up over the week and days before letting you know if they will be open, but – in general – expect everything to be closed and then be pleasantly surprised if it’s not.